omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - removes the date they don't want and adds new one
 - add create workout link to workout list page
   - under user authentication in template
-- create popup when workout is added to profile to ask if they want to schedule it for today or another day
+- create popup when workout is added to profile to ask if they just copmleted it/want to schedule it for today or another day
   - if they click today add today to their scheduled workouts, otherwise send them to schedule screen
-- ?possibly add a list of their schedules workouts for the next week on the schedule workout form?
 - add ability to schedule workout during workout creation
   - on workout create form have date field to schedule workout for (default today, just like result form)
   - take date and put it into date_to_be_completed of instance